 What is pseudofolliculitis barbae?

 This Pseudofolliculitis barbae, is an inflammatory reaction which encompasses the growing facial hairs.
 It normally results from shaving.
 Asides for the beard area, it can also occur on any part of the body where hair has been shaved or plucked, and this includes the axillae, pubic area, and legs.

 It is commonly called shaving rash or razor bumps.

 At first, you have a smooth and soft feeling from the skin after a clean shave — but then the red bumps set in.
-They are not only annoying but razor bumps; in some cases, can cause permanent damage if they’re not treated.
+They are not only annoying but razor bumps; in some cases, they can cause permanent damage if they’re not treated.

-Apart from pseudofolliculitis barbae (PFB), razor bumps are also medically known as pseudofolliculitis pubis (this is when the bumps occur in the pubic area), barber’s itch and folliculitis barbae traumatica
+Apart from pseudofolliculitis barbae (PFB), razor bumps are also medically known as pseudofolliculitis pubis (this is when the bumps occur in the pubic area), barber’s itch and folliculitis barbae traumatic

 Symptoms of razor bumps